 A YOUNG DOC FOR A HISTORIC WINE

-The Controlled Designation of Origin status, granted in 2009, refers to a set of regulations which are the basis for Prosecco DOC and which clearly lay out the characteristics of this wine.
+The Denomination of Controlled Origin (DOC), obtained in 2009, refers to the production regulations which form the basis for Prosecco DOC and which precisely define the characteristics that this wine must have.

-Grape varieties: Glera is the basic variety used to produce Prosecco.
-The following varieties may also be used up to a maximum of 15% of the total: Verdiso, Bianchetta Trevigiana, Perera, Glera lunga, Chardonnay, Pinot Bianco, Pinot Grigio and Pinot Nero, in the white winemaking process.
+Glera is the basic grape vine used for the production of Prosecco.
+Up to a maximum of 15% of local varieties (Verdiso, Bianchetta Trevigiana, Perera, Glera Lunga) and/or international varieties (Chardonnay, Pinot Bianco, Pinot Grigio and Pinot Noir with white vinification only) can also be used.

-Production area: the provinces of Belluno, Gorizia, Padua, Pordenone, Treviso, Udine, Venice and Vicenza.
+Production area: in the provinces of Belluno, Gorizia, Padova, Pordenone, Treviso, Udine, Venezia, and Vicenza.